hex-digital/nuxtpress/pull_request_template.md

 - [ ] My code follows the style guidelines of this project
 - [ ] I have performed a self-review of my own code
+- [ ] I have made my code self-documenting where possible, with the use of clear variable and function names
-- [ ] I have commented my code, particularly in hard-to-understand areas
+- [ ] I have commented the reasons for any complex or unusual code, so others can understand the context
 - [ ] I have made corresponding changes to the documentation
-- [ ] My changes generate no new warnings
+- [ ] My changes do not generate any new warnings
 - [ ] Any dependent changes have been merged and published in downstream modules

 # JIRA Link